-Not everyone can get to Sweetie Pie’s, but now you can make their mac and cheese at home!
+Not everyone can get to Sweetie Pie’s restaurant, but now you can make their mac and cheese at home!

 About Sweetie Pie’s

 When she eventually returned to St. Louis, the drive to open a restaurant was overpowering, and Sweetie Pie’s was born.
 Sweetie Pie’s has become a St. Louis landmark and a must-visit for anyone looking for delicious comfort food and great service.
 You can read more about Miss Robbie’s inspiring life.

 The History of Baked Mac n Cheese

 Mac and cheese is so familiar, you’ve probably never even thought it has a history.
 As far as the United States is concerned, Thomas Jefferson met up with macaroni in Paris.
 In 1793, he asked the American ambassador to Paris to buy a machine for making it.

 Not Exactly the Original Baked Mac and Cheese Recipe But Just as Good